Researching the Legal System of the Lao People’s Democratic Republic

 • To monitor the implementation of law in detention facility, prison, reeducation institute, reeducation camp, and other place established to enforce sanction imposed by court;

-• To coordinate with investigation organization, and other crime or offence and law-breaking prevention organization, including the mitigation of reason and conditions causing crime;
+• To coordinate with investigation organization and other crime or offence and law-breaking prevention organization, including the mitigation of reason and conditions causing crime;

-• To initiate retrial according to law in case of the discovery of new evidence;
+• To initiate retrial according to law in case of the discovery of new evidence; and

 • To have other rights and perform other obligations according to law.

-The Constitution defined the scope of the duty of the Office of the Supreme Public Prosecutor, the supreme authority of the Office of the Supreme Public Prosecutor, to be the supervision of the activities of the offices of the Public Prosecutor at all levels.[146]
+The Constitution defined the scope of the duty of the Office of the Supreme Public Prosecutor, the supreme authority of the Office of the Supreme Public Prosecutor, to be the supervisor of the activities of the offices of the Public Prosecutor at all levels.[146]
 The Law on Prosecutor stretches the rights and duties of the Office of the Supreme Public Prosecutor beyond the Constitution to include the following:[147]

 • To monitor the implementation of law across the country;